bendmorris/waxwing/README.md

 Waxwing is an optimizing JavaScript source-to-source compiler - a compiler that takes JS as input, and outputs optimized JS.
 This is a **work in progress** and is not ready to be used!

-Waxwing is not a minifier.
-You should run it prior to minifying.
+While Waxwing can produce compact output, it is not a minifier.
+You should run Waxwing first, and then minify the resulting output.

 ## Setup